The Perils of Doing Business Across Borders

 At the same time, the renewed economic rise of Asia, along with unprecedented global connectedness, has led to the emergence of risks that virtually all businesses around the world are exposed to.
 Take North Korea: while an unpredictable hermit kingdom on the other side of the world would hardly have mattered much to Brazil's Embraer and Vale in the early 1990s, Kim Jong Un's nuclear overtures today have the potential to negatively affect geopolitical stability in China's neighborhood, a market both companies strongly depend on.

 Yet country risk -- which explains the things that can go wrong when business is conducted across borders -- also seems to be on the rise in developed countries.
-The rise of xenophobia and nationalist politicians in Europe, Brexit and the possibility of Donald Trump winning the U.S. presidential election in November generate important risks for investors and the global economy as a whole.
+The rise of xenophobia and nationalist politicians in Europe, Brexit and the election of Donald Trump generate important risks for investors and the global economy as a whole.

 Even the possibility of Trump becoming President is dangerous.
 The economy is already growing at a sub-two percent rate in substantial part because of a lack of confidence in a weak world economy.
 A growing sense that a protectionist demagogue could soon become President of the United States would surely introduce great uncertainty at home and abroad.
 The resulting increase in risk premiums might well be enough to tip a fragile US economy into recession.
 And a concern that the US was becoming protectionists and isolationist could easily undermine confidence in many emerging markets and set off a financial crisis.

 For those interested in a detailed introduction to these themes, Mina Toksöz, former head of Country Risk at Standard Bank International, has written a detailed analysis that explains the many facets of political risk analysis.
-It includes excellent descriptions of regulatory risks (e.g., the increase in taxes on mining corporations in Australia and local content rules for oil exploration in Brazil), convertibility risks (i.e., making it difficult for businesses to repatriate their gains, as is the case in Venezuela), and domestic political risks, such as the ever more real possibility of Donald Trump winning the Republication nomination.
+It includes excellent descriptions of regulatory risks (e.g., the increase in taxes on mining corporations in Australia and local content rules for oil exploration in Brazil), convertibility risks (i.e., making it difficult for businesses to repatriate their gains, as is the case in Venezuela), and domestic political risks, such as the ever more real possibility of Marine Le Pen winning the French presidency.

 Toksöz makes clear that macro trends affect industries in different ways and often have unexpected consequences.
 The end of the commodity boom, for example, leads to massive layoffs in South Africa's mining sector, increasing the risks of social unrest, which in turn can lead to stronger support for populist leaders such as Julius Malema -- which, in turn, increases the risk of expropriations and a general decline in South Africa's business environment.